 This Prudential Standard sets out the method for calculating the Asset Concentration Risk Charge.
-This charge is one of the components of the Standard Method for calculating the Prudential Capital Requirement for life company statutory funds and general funds.
+This charge is one of the components of the Standard Method for calculating the prescribed capital amount for life company statutory funds and general funds.

 Authority